robwebb72/arcadian/readme.md

 There's a folder called music in the root... put your own _.mp3_ or _.ogg_ files in here and __Arcadian__ will play them while you dodge those pesky asteroids.

+## Deployment

+I've used __cx-freeze__ to create folders for each platform (linux, windows and macos).
+For some reason MacOs will look to the user's home folder for the music and hiscore files.

 ## Things to do

 - [x] add a start screen